bharatakhanda/webgcp/README.md

 # webgcp
-Full Stack Web Development with GCP
+Full Stack Web Development with GCP\
+This is a companion Resource